TraxTechnologies/node-ccm/README.md

     /* ... */

-    // Stop the cluster and purge it's data... cluster.remove();
+    // Stop the cluster and purge its data... cluster.remove();

-    // or just stop the cluster, leaving it's data intact cluster.shutdown();
+    // or just stop the cluster, leaving its data intact cluster.shutdown();
   });
 ```